solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 ... which we then horizontal sum before starting the scalar loop tail.
-SIMD horizontal summation will be a halving reduction in all SIMD implementations, where recursively add folded vectors until only a scalar value remains.
+SIMD horizontal summation will be a halving reduction in all SIMD implementations, which will recursively add folded vectors until only a scalar value remains.

 ```c
 float error_sum = ((0 + 4) + (2 + 6)) + ((1 + 5) + (3 + 7));